ftcn86/Dynamic-wallet-view/docs/prd.md

     *   Team Chat (`MessageSquare` - opens ShadCN `AlertDialog` confirmation before redirecting to `PI_TEAM_CHAT_URL` constant).
 *   **2.8.4.
 Ad Placeholder:** A visual block for a mock ad at the bottom of the nav links.
 *   **2.8.5.
 User Profile Dropdown Menu (bottom, using ShadCN `DropdownMenu`):**
-    *   Trigger: User Avatar, Name, Username (from mock data).
+    *   Trigger: User Avatar, Name, Username.
     *   Items: Profile, Settings, Help, Terms, Privacy, Logout (Logout triggers ShadCN `AlertDialog` for confirmation).

 ---

 ## 3. Non-Functional Requirements (Prototype Context)

 ### 3.1.
-Pi Platform Integration (Mocked)
+Pi Platform Integration & Data Abstraction
 *   **3.1.1.
 App ID Meta Tag:** The root layout (`src/app/layout.tsx`) MUST include the Pi App ID meta tag for future compatibility: `<meta name="pi-app-id" content="dynamic-pi-wallet-view" />`.
 The value should be an environment variable, falling back to a default.
 *   **3.1.2.
+Pi Browser Detection & SDK Handling:** The application must contain a service layer (`src/services/piService.ts`) responsible for data fetching.
+This service will:
-Pi Browser Detection:** A hook `usePiBrowser.ts` should be created to simulate detecting if the app is inside the Pi Browser (e.g., by checking `navigator.userAgent` for 'PiBrowser').
-A non-intrusive banner or message should be displayed if the app is accessed outside the simulated Pi Browser environment.
+    *   Contain logic to detect if the app is running within the Pi Browser (e.g., by checking for `window.Pi`).
+    *   If in the Pi Browser, it should be structured to make **real Pi SDK calls**.
+For the prototype, these calls can be stubbed out but the structure must exist.
+    *   If **not** in the Pi Browser, it must fall back to using the **mock data** system via the `mockApiCall` utility.
 *   **3.1.3.
-SDK Mocking:** No real Pi SDK script should be loaded.
-The authentication flow will be entirely mocked.
-This prepares the app's structure for when the real SDK is added.
+Hybrid Data Flow:** This dual-mode approach allows for rapid UI development with mock data in a standard browser, while enabling real integration testing in the Pi Sandbox without code changes to the UI components themselves.

 ### 3.2.
 Technology Stack & Best Practices
 *   **Stack:** Next.js (App Router, latest stable), React (latest stable), TypeScript, ShadCN UI, Tailwind CSS, Lucide React, Recharts.
 *   **State Management:** React Context API (`AuthContext`, `LanguageContext`, `ThemeProvider`) with `localStorage` for persistence. **Crucially, all `localStorage` access must be wrapped in `if (typeof window !== 'undefined')` checks to prevent SSR errors.**
-*   **Data Fetching:** All data fetching must be simulated through a mock API call function (`src/lib/api.ts`).
+*   **Data Fetching:** All data fetching operations must be channeled through the `piService` defined in `src/services/piService.ts`.
+UI components should not directly call `mockApiCall`.

 ### 3.3.
 Internationalization (i18n)
 *   **Implementation:** All user-facing strings MUST be sourced from locale files (`*.json`) via a `useTranslation` hook.
 No hardcoded text.